 The proform hybrid trainer might be the most ordinary-looking exercise bike on this list.
 But it definitely is a heavy-duty one and does the job perfectly.

 The design is really basic.
-But it does have a weight capacity of 350 pounds where others have a 300-pound capacity.
+But it does have a user weight capacity of 350 pounds where others have a 300-pound capacity.
 As this trainer was designed to be a hybrid trainer rather than just a seated elliptical, it does not have a heart rate sensor with the seat handle.

 Transport wheels: an exercise bike might seem a compact device when it’s folded but it can be quite heavy regarding the fact that it’s made to carry a person.
 So, moving it inside the house is a tough job.
 But not with this one because it has transport wheels that you can use to move the bike around the house without having to tear it down.